burlachenkok/exploring-python3/python3-note.md

 * Interactive session during its run has used `500` Megabytes of virtual committed memory.
 The pretty horrible aspect is that this memory once Numpy has been imported is not freed in any way.
 This virtual memory is committed by the process.

 If open VMMap it's possible to observe that after `import numpy` the 66 MBytes is a memory dedicated to images (i.e. executable file `python.exe` intepreter and loaded dynamic libraries).
 The committed `500` Megabytes are private data specific for your interpreter, for numpy, and for libraries under which the python interpreter and numpy python module are dependent.

+There are several other tools from SysInternals suite that can be helpful:

+* [pskill](https://learn.microsoft.com/en-us/sysinternals/downloads/pskill).
+Windows OS does not come with a command-line 'kill' utility.
+The `pskill` can be used to kill processes by its identifier or by the name of the executable binary image.
+Example: `pskill python.exe` kills all Python interpreters running in the current system.

+* [pslist](https://learn.microsoft.com/en-us/sysinternals/downloads/pslist).
+These tools obtain as input name of the process image file and reports:
+Number of Threads (Thd), Number of Handles to kernel objects(Hnd), Virtual Memory in KBytes (VM), Working Set in KBytes (WS), Page Faults (Faults), Non-Paged Pool (NonP)
+Paged Pool (Page), Context Switches (Cswtch).
+Example: `pslist -x python`

+* [listdlls](https://learn.microsoft.com/en-us/sysinternals/downloads/listdlls).
+ListDLLs is a utility that reports the Dynamic Link Library(DLL) loaded into processes or lists the processes that have a particular DLL loaded.
+An example of usage comes in the next section.

 ### Understand which underlying Dynamic Libraries are Loaded into the Python interpreter